UnionPAC/frontend-mentor-challenges/README.md

 # frontend-mentor-challenges

-👋 Welcome to my solutions to the Frontend Menotor [challenges](https://www.frontendmentor.io/challenges)
+👋 Welcome to my solutions to the Frontend Mentor [challenges](https://www.frontendmentor.io/challenges)
 ---------------------------------------------------------------------------------
 ## Table of Contents